beve-org/beve/README.md

 ### String Arrays

 String arrays do not include the string HEADER for each element, because the information has already been supplied.
-Like object keys, string arrays must not use the short string spec, instead use the general string spec.
+Like object keys, string arrays must not use the short string spec, instead use the general string without the HEADER.

 ## Generic Array